nsthorat/rtc-pencilcode-site/README.md

 The above drops all the built binaries into `~/local/bin` so you don't need root.

+On Mac:

-On the Mac, git comes from Apple (just agree to their license), and node.js can be installed from http://nodejs.org/download/.
+git comes from Apple (just agree to their license), and node.js can be installed from http://nodejs.org/download/.
 You will need to `sudo npm install -g grunt-cli`.

+On Windows:

-On Windows, git can be installed from here: http://git-scm.com/download/win and node.js can be installed from here: http://nodejs.org/download/.
+git can be installed from here: http://git-scm.com/download/win and node.js can be installed from here: http://nodejs.org/download/.
 Windows development is untested, but if you try it, let me know.